alphagov/govuk-developer-docs/source/manual/alerts/elasticsearch-cluster-health.html.md

 ### How to fix unassigned nodes in indices?

-We can have a red status on elasticsearch cluster health when you have unassigned shards for some indices.
+We can have a red status on Elasticsearch cluster health when you have unassigned shards for some indices.
 (We have seen a similar scenario occur on the integration environment, when logs-es-1/3 ran out of space and logs-es-2 reached it load limit \[number of file open error\]).

 This can be solved by:

-Restarting elasticsearch node in order giving elastic node enough time to start up and reallocate the shards allocated to it before starting the other elasticsearch (this can be checked using elasticsearch-head or using cluster health api).
+Restarting Elasticsearch node in order giving elastic node enough time to start up and reallocate the shards allocated to it before starting the other Elasticsearch (this can be checked using elasticsearch-head or using cluster health api).
 This should be enough to fix the issue

 An exception to the above case can happen after the restart of the